-Steve lives in rural Aberdeenshire, in the north east of Scotland.
-He grew up in Pembrokeshire, Wales, but has also lived in England, Ireland, Spain and Sweden and travelled widely.
-From the age of 5 he knew he wanted to study the natural world and this led him to a degree in ecology and a career studying wildlife and landscape at the Centre for Ecology & Hydrology and, since 2007, at the University of Aberdeen.
+I live in rural Aberdeenshire, in the north east of Scotland.
+I grew up in Pembrokeshire, Wales, but I have also lived in various parts of the UK and Europe.
+From the age of five I knew that I wanted to study the natural world and this led me to a degree in ecology and a scientific career studying wildlife and landscape at the Centre for Ecology & Hydrology and later at the University of Aberdeen.

 Throughout this time, I never lost my passion for art and eventually the urge to paint became too powerful to suppress.
 I retired in 2019 and have been painting ever since.
 In 2020, I was fortunate to be part of the Portfolio Course at Bridge House Art in Ullapool, Scotland.
 Since then I have been spending my time painting either in the field or in the studio.